NinaMercedes/P.F.Master/README.md

 conda install conda-forge::r-base
 # Open R and install data.table, dplyr, ggplot2, readr
 ```
 Now it is time to assess coverage using 500bp windows...
+You can use 1000 windows instead, you will just need to alter '500' in the parse results script to reflect this change.
+Also you can change the coverage threshold/ percentage.
 ```
 # Run Mosdepth, example in Zambia directory
 cd ~/Projects/July_24_Pf/Zambia
 cat samples.txt| xargs -I {} -P 10 sh -c "mosdepth -n --fast-mode --by 500 {} {}.cram"
+# Change sample file paths etc and run for a few samples, with chr graphs
+Rscript code/coverage/parse_mosdepth.R
+# or the following for batch/ large-scale analysis
+Rscript code/coverage/parse_mosdepth_coverage.R
 ```